You must be 21 years of age or older to enter this site. Are you 21 or older?

 Aundre Speciale has surfed the wave of cannabis legalization from guerilla activism to recreational branding.
-Today she’s Director of a number of California dispensaries, including bud.com’s delivery partner CBCB in Berkeley.
+Today she’s Director of a number of California dispensaries, including bud.com delivery partners CBCB - the Cannabis Buyers Club Berkeley, Abatin in Sacramento, and LAPCG in in West Hollywood.
 And she’s collaborated with some serious plant scientists to launch her own eponymous brand of top-shelf flower.

 It was a long struggle for Speciale to arrive at this moment, including time spent as a single mom in poverty, and repeat confrontations with state and federal law enforcement. bud.com sits down to interview her on a brown chaise in the back of an apartment near the CBCB dispensary in Berkeley.
 On a stool next to her sits a short, clear, glass water pipe she periodically refills with fragrant, citrus-smelling cannabis: Lemon Crush.
 “It's what our amazing friends at Molecular Farm won the Emerald Cup with in 2017,” she says.

 Like hundreds of thousands of children in the United States, Speciale ended up in foster care from a young age.
 When we ask her how she got her start in cannabis, she explains: “I had been in group homes and was just pretty pissed off at the system, and met my neighbor, Jack Herer, and I felt like I got struck by lightning, literally.”